 For the purposes of tracking misapplications on historic properties, traditional cultural properties, and sacred sites, agency personnel will complete the appropriate forms for misapplication and submit as directed.
 Due to the nature of cultural resources and sacred sites, no site specific information about the location of the sites will be included in upward reporting.
+The WFCMR on-line reporting tool can be used to store and document information related to impacts.
+The reporting tool will hide all locational information (i.e. lat/longs) so that only the person who completes the form can view the actual location.
+It is the forests decision whether to use this tool or not.
+It is however, the forests' responsibility to ensure all local reporting is completed.

 Records of the misapplication, the effects to the resource, the consultation process, and the resolution of adverse effects will be maintained by the local unit.
+Please refer to Appendix B for additional information on reporting.